 İZMİR (AA) – Phase I clinical studies are now started on the biomolecule named RPO- 104, which is developed for the treatment of Behcet and Familial Mediterranean Fever diseases by the cooperation of the Ege University Drug Development and Pharmacokinetics Research -Application Center (ARGEFAR) and TRPHARM Company.

 Rector of Ege University, Prof. Dr. Candeğer Yılmaz; the assistant manager of ARGEFAR, Prof. Dr. Sibel Göksel; Cardiology Specialist Assoc.
-Prof. Dr. Uğur Önsel Türk and Tuygan Göker, president of TRPHARM Company whose business in the healthcare field, held a press conference in respect of bio – molecule studies in the university’s old senate hall.
+Prof. Dr. Uğur Önsel Türk and Tuygan Göker, honorary chairman of TRPHARM Company whose business in the healthcare field, held a press conference in respect of bio – molecule studies in the university’s old senate hall.

 Rector Yılmaz informed that the foremost problems in the future are going to be over the health, water and environmental issues and that they are carrying out their research within this scope in the ARGEFAR Phase I Clinic.

 Informing that numerous drug development studies were being carried out under the constitution of the Ege University, Candeğer Yılmaz expressed that a candidate molecule is developed in order to be used in the treatment of the Familial Mediterranean Fever and Behcet diseases which are prevalent in the region and that they are going to make the first Phase I research of this molecule in Turkey at the ARGEFAR labs.

 Reporting that the academic study on the subject of drug development was carried out and the licensing process of the drug would continue, Prof. Dr. Yılmaz announced that in coordination with the investor company TRPHARM, the drug might be put on the market within a time period of 5 to 8 years.